State Requirements

 • Submit limited lines of authority.

-• Submit surplus lines for business entities.
+• Submit Surplus Lines for business entities.

 • Add lines of authority (amend) to an existing active license.